• July 31, 2021

 Commercial CCTV systems are a great and efficient way for businesses, big or small, to privately monitor their site, or perhaps a particular room or area, for suspicious activity or intruders.

 Commercial CCTV systems can range on average from just £500 to upwards of £2,000.
 All costs are relative to the size and riskiness of your business premises and this is something to factor in when thinking of installing a commercial CCTV system.
-For example, a small retail shop will not need as many CCTV cameras to cover the area compared to a large scale warehouse containing expensive electronics.
+For example, a small retail shop will not need as many CCTV cameras to cover the area compared to a large scale logistics warehouse containing expensive electronics.
 Their CCTV system will cost much less than the warehouse.

 As well as factors such as the size of the area wanting to be surveilled, the quality and amount of CCTV equipment used, the building type and camera locations, there are other costs involved with video surveillance systems that can make it more expensive.